david-cattermole/mayaMatchMoveSolver/INSTALL.md

 ### Build LevMar

 Lev-Mar is the core library at the heart of this plug-in solver; the plug-in will not function without it.

-There are two approaches to building Lev-Mar, one simple, the other is more complex.
+There are two approaches to building `levmar`, one simple, the other is more complex.

-In the simple build method we do not use the LAPACK library.
-LAPACK is a 'Linear Algebra' package, and has been implemented multiple times for heavy performance and robustness optimisations over many years.
-If you would like to compile with LAPACK, follow the 'complex method' below.
+In the simple build method we do not use the `LAPACK` or `BLAS` libraries. `LAPACK` is a 'Linear Algebra' package, and has been implemented multiple times for heavy performance and robustness optimisations over many years.
+If you would like to compile with `LAPACK`, follow the 'complex method' below.

+If you intend on compiling `sparseLM`, you should build `levmar` with `LAPACK` and `BLAS` support since `sparseLM` requires `LAPACK` and `BLAS`.

 #### Build LevMar (simple method)